 One significant advantage of employing large-scale data for model pretraining lies in the effective transfer of knowledge acquired from pretraining datasets to target cities.
 This enables the model to achieve superior prediction performance through minimal data fine-tuning in target domains.
-To systematically validate the model's generalization capability, we conducted experiments with 1\%, 5\%, and 10\% of target city data for single-epoch fine-tuning on the pretrained model.
-As illustrated in Figure~\ref{fig:transfer} (with additional results in the Appendix~\ref{append:transfer}), the results demonstrate that merely 5\% of data for fine-tuning can match the performance achieved by training non-pretrained models with full datasets.
+To systematically validate the model's generalization capability, we conducted experiments with 1\%, 5\%, and 10\% of the target city data for single-epoch fine-tuning on the pretrained model.
+As illustrated in Figure~\ref{fig:transfer}, the results demonstrate that merely \textbf{5\%} of data for fine-tuning can \textbf{outperform} the performance achieved by training non-pretrained models with \textbf{full} datasets.
 This compelling evidence substantiates the exceptional generalization capacity of our pretraining methodology, highlighting its effectiveness in cross-city knowledge transfer with limited target data requirements.